 Meeting deadlines can be tough, especially when you have a lot on your plate.
 If you won’t have time to file your 2020 taxes by the May 17, 2021, deadline – or the June 15 deadline the IRS gave Texas, Oklahoma and Louisiana businesses and residents – don’t worry.
 As long as you apply for a tax extension, you’ll have some extra time to submit your income tax return.
 The IRS gave residents and businesses of Texas, Oklahoma and Louisiana extra time because a severe mid-February winter storm left millions without power and water.
 Here’s our guide to Form 4868, the tax document you’ll need to file for an automatic extension.

 What Is Form 4868?

 Form 4868 is known as the Application for Automatic Extension of Time to File U.S. Individual Income Tax Return.
 When you complete the form, the IRS will automatically grant you a six-month tax extension (some businesses only get a five-month extension).

 Anyone can qualify for an automatic federal tax extension.
 The government won’t even ask why you need extra time to file.
-So if you’re planning to miss the May 17 filing deadline for your 2020 taxes because you’ll be traveling, you can ask Uncle Sam for additional time to get your life together.
+So if you’re planning to miss the May 17 filing deadline for your 2020 taxes because you’ll be traveling, you can ask Uncle Sam for additional time to get your taxes together.